 Test or indicator tubes (i.e. from Dräger) are based on chemical colour reactions.
-Most of the time they are not suitable for gas analyses in airbag effluents because of the potential - and partially considerable - cross sensitivity to other compounds of the analysed "air", because often the following reactive gases can be observed simultaneously: CO, NO, NO2, C2H2, HCN.
+In most cases they are not suitable for gas analyses in airbag effluents because of the potential - and partially considerable - cross sensitivity to other compounds of the analysed gas mixture, as the following reactive gases can often be observed simultaneously: CO, NO, NO2, C2H2, HCN.
 For example, a CO-indication may be influenced by other oxidable compounds like hydrocarbons (i.e. C2H2).
-Only for chlorine test tubes are recommended, if an electrochemical cell with ion-selective electrode is not available.
+Chlorine test tubes are only recommended, if an electrochemical cell with ion-selective electrode is unavailable.

-In order to allow the generated gas atmosphere in the test container (can of 60 litre, tank of 2,5 m3 or vehicle) to be fed into analytical instruments, particles have to be percolated.
-The demand, that the composition of the gas might not be influenced by percolation and passage through tubes, resulted in a gas handling unit (GHU, figure 1).
+In order to allow the generated gas atmosphere in the test container (can of 60 litre tank of 2.5 m3 or vehicle) to be fed into analytical instruments, particles have to be separated.
+The demand, that the composition of the gas may not be influenced by percolation and passage through tubes resulted in the development of a gas handling unit (GHU, figure 1).